huzaifa112003/Expo-Weather/README.md

 ### Structure and Purpose

-Each node in the ExTree corresponds to a single day's weather data, encapsulated in an ExTreeNode.
+Each node in the Tree corresponds to a single day's weather data, encapsulated in an TreeNode.
 This node holds not just the weather data for that particular day, but also aggregates from its child nodes.

 - **Weather data for each day** includes temperature, humidity, pressure, wind speed, and precipitation.
 This data is stored in each node when new forecast data is inserted into the tree.